The New York state bar will administer a remote UBE on July 27-28, 2021.

-NOTE: applicants who pass the bar examination must demonstrate that they have performed 50 hours of qualifying pro bono service before applying for admission to practice.
-Details are available here, here and here.
+Please note: Applicants who pass the bar exam must demonstrate that they have performed 50 hours of qualifying pro bono service before applying for admission to practice.
+Details are available on the NY Courts website.

 New York utilizes the Uniform Bar Examination (UBE).

 The UBE is composed of the Multistate Performance Test (MPT), Multistate Essay Examination (MEE), and the Multistate Bar Examination (MBE) which are prepared by, given, and graded in accordance with the standards established by the National Conference of Bar Examiners.
 Additional information regarding the content of the UBE is available here under the UBE tab and at http://www.ncbex.org/exams/ube.

 The UBE will be given in New York twice a year on the last consecutive Tuesday and Wednesday of February and July.

 A scaled score of 266 on the UBE is required for admission in New York.